SrTobi/code-clip-ring/README.md

 # Clipboard Ring
 Extend your clipboard with the clipboard ring.
 Every time you copy or cut to the clipboard the content will also be added to the clipboard ring.
-Paste multiple times from the clipboard to cicle through the items.
+Paste multiple times from the clipboard to circle through the items.

 ## How it works
 Use `ctrl+c` or `ctrl+x` to copy or cut as usual.
 The copied content will also be added to the clipboard ring.
 Use `ctrl+shift+v` to paste from the clipboard ring.
-Press `ctrl+shift+v` multiple times to cicle through the clipboard ring.
+Press `ctrl+shift+v` multiple times to circle through the clipboard ring.
 Use the `Select and paste Ring Item` command to paste a specific ring item.
 Use `Remove Ring Item` and `Remove all Ring Items` to remove a specific or all ring items.